Previous dayMarch 20, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-This magnitude 2.7 event was detected 95 km SSE of Sand Point, Alaska on March 20, 2026, with origin time 19:17 UTC.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 54.501°N, -160.169°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.7 seismic event took place 95 km SSE of Sand Point, Alaska on March 20, 2026 at 19:17 UTC.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+The epicenter is at 54.501°, -160.169°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20